Zachary Philip Katznelson

-Zachary Philip Katznelson is a lawyer and formerly Legal Director for the human rights group Reprieve.
+Zachary Katznelson is an American lawyer and currently the Executive Director of the Independent Rikers Commission.
+He was formerly Legal Director for the human rights group Reprieve.

 Katznelson and his colleagues represented over 50 people imprisoned in Guantanamo Bay.
 He has written numerous newspaper op-eds and was frequently quoted in the British press.

 Comments on Guantanamo captives' cases

 The BBC News quoted Katznelson's comments following the release of Bisher Al Rawi: